ydahal1/ydahal1/jokes.md

-They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.
+Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!

 [
-Fri Jul 31 00:44:59 UTC 2026
+Sat Aug  1 00:44:52 UTC 2026
  ]